mfussenegger/nluarepl/README.md

 For longer multi-line statements you can open a dap-eval buffer using `:sp dap-eval://lua` and then execute expressions via `:w` inside that buffer.

+## Limitations

+- Logpoints won't work for functions baked into nvim.
+This includes functions like `vim.split` or other functions defined in [shared.lua][shared.lua] nluarepl also can't provide source locations for these functions.

 ---

 Disclaimer: There's a chance the functionality of this plugin could get